 DNA and Genomes

 DNA (deoxyribonucleic acid) is the genetic material of living organisms.
 In humans, DNA is found in almost all the cells of the body and provides the instructions they need to grow, function, and respond to their environment.
 When a cell of the body divides, it will pass on a copy of its DNA to each of its daughter cells.
-DNA is also passed on at the at the level of organisms, with the DNA in sperm and egg cells combining to form a new organism that has genetic material from both its parents.
+DNA is also passed on at the level of organisms, with the DNA in sperm and egg cells combining to form a new organism that has genetic material from both its parents.
 Physically speaking, DNA is a long string of paired chemical units (nucleotides) that come in four different types, and it carries information organized into units called genes.
 Genes typically provide instructions for making proteins, which give cells and organisms their functional characteristics.

 A cell’s set of DNA is called its genome.
 Since all of the cells in an organism (with a few exceptions) contain the same DNA, you can also say that an organism has its own genome, and since the members of a species typically have similar genomes, you can also describe the genome of a species.
 In general, when people refer to the human genome, or any other eukaryotic genome, they mean the set of DNA found in the nucleus (that is, the nuclear genome).
-Mitochondria and chloroplasts are considered to have their own separate genomes.

 Each species has its own characteristic number of chromosomes.
 Humans, for instance, have 46 chromosomes in a typical body cell, while dogs have 78.
 Like many species of animals and plants, humans are diploid (2n), meaning that most of their chromosomes come in matched sets known as homologous pairs.
 Thus, the 46 chromosomes of a human cell are organized into 23 pairs, and the two members of each pair are said to be homologues of one another (with the slight exception of the X and Y chromosomes; see below).